-- Devised Scene 1: students perform a prepared scene of their own devising based on a choice of given stimuli. - Devised Scene 2: students perform a prepared scene of their own devising using a given stimulus. - Students will be questioned by the examiner on the characters played, on locations, moods and dramatic structures [GRADE 3]; their choices of stimuli, their planning, preparation and understanding of theatrical staging [GRADE 4]; their choice of stimuli, the planning and preparation of each devised scene, the reason for each character's movements and for the choice of staging in each devised scene using knowledge of the working stage areas [GRADE 5].
+- Devised Scene 1: students perform a prepared scene of their own devising based on a choice of given stimuli. - Devised Scene 2: students perform a prepared scene of their own devising using a given stimulus. - Students are questioned on the characters played, on locations, moods and dramatic structures [GRADE 3]; choices of stimuli, their planning, preparation and understanding of theatrical staging [GRADE 4]; choice of stimuli, the planning and preparation of each devised scene, the reason for each character's movements and for the choice of staging in each devised scene using knowledge of the working stage areas [GRADE 5].

-- Devised Scene 1: students perform a prepared scene of their own devising based around a given theme. - Devised Scene 2: students perform a prepared scene of their own devising based on a contemporary issue. - Improvisation: students perform an improvised scene based on a stimulus provided by the Examiner. - Students will be questioned by the examiner about their characters (including character objectives, mood and reactions to other characters and/or events), their preparation of each scene and the challenges they faced, their understanding of improvisation and devising.
+- Devised Scene 1: students perform a prepared scene of their own devising based around a given theme. - Devised Scene 2: students perform a prepared scene of their own devising based on a contemporary issue. - Improvisation: students perform an improvised scene based on a stimulus provided by the Examiner. - Students are questioned about their characters (including character objectives, mood and reactions to other characters and/or events), their preparation of each scene and the challenges they faced, their understanding of improvisation and devising.